Frequently Asked Questions

 Camp runs from 9:00 a.m. until 3:00 p.m.
 Optional extended day programs are available before and after camp beginning at 7:30 a.m. and running until 6:00 p.m.

-Note: a Yankees Baseball Camps uniform and hat will be provided to each player during the morning of the first day of camp.
+Note: A Yankees Baseball Summer Camps uniform and hat will be provided to each player on the first day of camp.

 - Baseball glove